 The old system laid out in God’s word seemed so… yesteryear.
 Why carry it on our shoulders when we put it on wheels?
 So efficient!
 Much quicker!

-But already there are some clues about what was going to happen in the names.
 Uzzah means “strength”, although funnily enough, it is a feminine version of the word – like how God represents humanity as his bride.
+It’s human strength, not God’s strength.
 Ahio simply means “his brother” because Uzzah is the main character here, and Abinadav, means “father of generosity”, of nobility, ready and willing to give.
 And what a terrible thing it was that he had to give.
-But these names show us that God saw the event coming, even before these men were born.

 The kindness and severity of God